dacmess/TESS-ExoClass-FTL/doc/TEC_FTL_Single_Sector_Procedure.md

 ## A. Environment Setup
 Use your normal means of connecting to draco (e.g., vnc) and open terminal windows.
-Generally, 2 or 3 terminals is sufficient for running things in parallel and keeping track of intermedidiate results.
+Generally, 2 or 3 terminals is sufficient for running things in parallel and keeping track of intermediate results.
 *If you are running as SPOCOPS user you will need to login as spocops and do the python setup below on each of these terminals*

 > When running as spocops user, change python-conda source path by sourcing